CloudSlang/docs/tutorial/10_lesson.rst

 published variables are used in regular tasks.
 However, when using loops, you often want to aggregate the published output.
 We will do that in the next lesson.

+For more information, see :ref:`break` in the DSL reference.

 List Types
 ----------